Instamojo/android-sdk-sample-app/ReadMe.md

-# Android SDK Sample Integration
+# Android SDK Sample Documentation

 ## Why Sample App?
 1. The Sample app implements the complete scope of the Android SDK.